Explore the latest product updates and best practices at our hybrid Checkmk Conference #12 from June 16-18, 2026 – Register here

 Microsoft provides several tools, such as Azure Monitor, Azure Storage Analytics and Azure Application Insights.

-Azure Monitor is the most comprehensive tool for monitoring Azure resources, including Blob Storage.
-It provides a central platform for collecting, analyzing, and using metrics and logs, along with detailed dashboards and notifications.
+Azure Monitor stands out as the most comprehensive tool for keeping an eye on your Azure resources, including Blob Storage.
+It serves as a central hub for gathering, analyzing, and utilizing metrics and logs, complete with detailed dashboards and notifications to keep you informed.

-Azure Storage Analytics provides detailed insights into the usage and performance of Blob Storage by collecting metrics and logs.
-With this tool you can analyze usage trends, track requests and identify problems within the storage account.
+When it comes to Azure Storage Analytics, it dives deep into the usage and performance of Blob Storage by collecting essential metrics and logs.
+This tool allows you to spot usage trends, track requests, and pinpoint any issues within your storage account.

-Lastly, Azure Application Insights helps you monitor web applications that interact with Blob Storage by providing advanced monitoring and diagnostic data, allowing you to run and visualize analytics queries.
+Finally, Azure Application Insights helps you monitor web applications that interact with Blob Storage.
+It provides advanced monitoring and diagnostic data, enabling you to run and visualize analytics queries.

-Azure Monitor combined with Azure Storage Analytics and Azure Log Analytics offers the most comprehensive and flexible monitoring options.
-With these tools, you can:
+By combining Azure Monitor with Azure Storage Analytics and Azure Log Analytics, you unlock a comprehensive and flexible monitoring experience.
+With these tools at your disposal, you can:

-- Set up real-time dashboards and alerts to monitor key metrics.
+• Set up real-time dashboards and alerts to keep tabs on key metrics.

-- Collect and analyze detailed metrics and logs to gain deeper insights.
+• Collect and analyze detailed metrics and logs for deeper insights.

-- Monitor and optimize costs and manage security aspects.
+• Monitor and optimize costs while managing security aspects.

-Using the Azure suite enables precise management of all aspects of monitoring your Azure storage accounts and blobs.
-If you use services from different cloud providers, it’s not practical to use multiple monitoring tools for various services across different platforms.
-It makes more sense to consolidate Azure, AWS, and GCP services into a single solution.
+Using the Azure suite allows for precise management of all monitoring aspects related to your Azure storage accounts and blobs.
+If you use services from different cloud providers, relying on multiple monitoring tools can be cumbersome.
+It’s far more efficient to consolidate Azure, AWS, and GCP services into a single solution.

 Third party cloud monitoring software like Checkmk offer a comprehensive solution to this and other needs: